glotzerlab/spatula/docs/source/theory.rst

 Interestingly, the particles in the unit cell of the crystal can have different symmetries associated with them.
-These are dependent on the position of the particle in the unit cell and are called wyckoff sites.
+These are dependent on the position of the particle in the unit cell and are called Wyckoff sites.
-The symmetry of the wyckoff site (called site symmetry) is a subgroup of the point group of the crystal.
+The symmetry of the Wyckoff site (called site symmetry) is a subgroup of the point group of the crystal.
+This is so because if Wyckoff site lies on a certain symmetry element, it does not transform according to that symmetry element, which reduces the number of equivalent positions, such site can generate.
+Note that this symmetry is NOT the local point group symmetry of a point in space associated with Wyckoff site position.
 Each crystalline unit cell with a given space/point group will have some "special" sites in the unit cell.

-These are usually defined by the elements of the point group of the symmetry, such as the symmetry axis or symmetry plane.
-The point group symmetry of such a particle will have a point group symmetry associated with it and this point group will be different (in general) from the point group of other special sites in the unit cell.
-The site symmetry of a wyckoff site is the local point group symmetry associated with the point in space (unit cell) that this particle occupies and is a measure of the local environment of the particle.
+However, due to high degree of order particles occupying positions other than general position (they could be special positions as well) will also often have certain point group symmetries.
+These are not reported in crystallographic tables.
+The point group symmetry of such a point is not necessarily the same or even related to the point group of the crystal.
+The particle in the general position will have the point group symmetry of the crystal.
 PgOP enables us to measure continuously how symmetric a particle is with respect to some symmetry operation throughout the trajectory.

 Symmetry operations in point groups
 -----------------------------------